thinq4yourself/Unmistakable/README.md

 In every traveling family's life, there is a thorn.
 Managing web presence is one of ours.
 So we're trying a new approach, having our own website not built in a CMS, to showcase some of our creative work and story telling.
 Thanks to [yaboi](https://github.com/yaboi/Passion-Driven-Website) for the boost and initial codebase...and for being [Ya Boi](http://beardandfedora.com).

+## Credits
+Thank you to the [#OpenSourceEverything](https://twitter.com/hashtag/opensourceeverything) community.
+Without you, this site wouldn't be possible.
+Here are the badasses that helped to make this site what it is: [Yaboi](https://tylergoelz.com/), AngularJS, Express, NodeJS, HTML, Sass, Compass, jQuery, Codio, Bower, Grunt, Yeoman, Heroku, Beard and Fedora, Git, Github, NewRelic, Bootstrap, Polymer, DesignModo.

 ## Under The Hood (Core Features)
 In order for you to follow your passion, you have to **G**et **Y**our **SHI**t **DO**ne.
 To [GYSHIDO](http://gyshido.com) with code, you need to work smarter.
 To work smarter and so you can follow your passion, A Passion Driven Portfolio uses tools like...